yqu1/scheduler/README.md

 	-views

-		-main view: display all classes
+		-main view: allow user to enter school information so that later could pull info from the correct school -all class view: display all classes
 		-week view: display everyday class in the week

 	-bower_components -- contains bootstrap modules